Sadie Lee

-Sadie Lee is a painter, best known for her feminist pieces.
+Sadie Lee is a British painter, best known for her feminist pieces.

 Early life and education

 Sadie Lee was born in 1967 and grew up in Yorkshire, England.
 She studied as a Fine Art student at the Epsom School of Art and later studied mural painting and marbling at the Hackney Institute.
 She moved to London in 1988.

 Work

 Lee's painting of David Hoyle is included in Queer Britain and won the 2021 Queer Britain Madame F Award.